Traveling With a DUI Conviction

 Last Updated on

 The summer is in full swing and that means travel plans are often made for sightseeing or vacationing.
 But if you have a DUI conviction on your criminal record, you may need to consider it when making your travel plans.
 At Coolidge Law Firm (serving the greater Phoenix area), we know having a DUI on your record can be a painful thing.
 It can have a number of negative consequences, including the loss of your license, the loss of your job, probation, fines, and time in jail, just to name a few.
-But what you may not be aware of is that a DUI conviction could mean travel restrictions if your plans include travel to certain countries.
+But what you may not be aware of is that traveling with a DUI conviction could mean restrictions if your plans include travel to certain countries.

 A DUI Conviction Could Make Travel to These Countries Tricky